NATIONAL FRENCH TOAST DAY

-The flavor of French toast can be brightened with a squeeze of a fresh orange or stuffed with sauteed apples and cinnamon.
-Make French toast kid friendly by cutting it into sticks that can be dipped into syrup and healthier by adding any fresh fruit for toppings.
+The flavor of French toast can be brightened with a squeeze of fresh orange or stuffed with sauteed apples and cinnamon.
+Make French toast kid-friendly by cutting it into sticks.
+Then dip the sticks into syrup.
+Substitute sugary syrup with a fruit puree and fresh fruit pieces.
 Nuts and seeds add crunch to this delicious breakfast fare, and don’t forget the whipped cream!
 Just a dollop goes a long way.

 Within our research, we were unable to find the creator and the origin of National French Toast Day.

 French Toast FAQ

 Q. How do I get the edges of my French toast crispy?

 A. Perfect French toast puffs up a bit and has a slightly crispy exterior.
 If your French toast leans more toward the soggy side, try these tips for firmer, crispier French toast.

 1. Set your bread out the night before and let it go stale.
 Stale bread holds up better than fresh when you’re making French toast.